TABLE OF CONTENTS

 1. Chargeback Fees

-Chargebacks can be costly, typically resulting in the merchant losing the sale and incurring a fee from the payment processor.
-Chargeback fees vary depending on the risk level of the business.
-Higher-risk businesses generally incur higher chargeback fees.
+More often than not, chargebacks are costly.
+They typically result in the merchant losing the sale and incurring a fee from the processor.
+Chargeback fees vary depending on the business’s risk level.
+Naturally, higher-risk operations run the risk of attracting higher chargeback fees.

 2. Transaction Rates

 The transaction rate is the percentage of each sale that goes to the merchant account provider as a service fee.
-This rate varies depending on the business’s risk level.
-Yet again, higher-risk businesses generally incur higher rates.
+The details of this rate vary depending on the business’s risk level.
+Once again, higher-risk enterprises are more likely to incur heightened rates.

 3. Monthly Fees